-New Charges Confirm That 'Infiltration' Was An Aspect Of Russian 2016 Attack
+Maria Butina Case Bolsters Understanding of 'Infiltration' In Russian 2016 Attack

-New charges against a woman who tried to build bridges between the Russian government and American political leaders via the National Rifle Association delivered a breakthrough in understanding one aspect of the attack on the 2016 election: "infiltration."
+Charges accusing a woman of trying to build bridges between the Russian government and American political leaders via the National Rifle Association have delivered a breakthrough in understanding one aspect of the attack on the 2016 election: "infiltration."

-After months of questions and speculation as to how or whether the NRA connection might have worked, prosecutors have proffered an answer: the Russian woman, Maria Butina, was the intermediary between Russian government officials and Americans, both in the NRA and elsewhere in politics, according to court documents.
+After months of questions and speculation as to how or whether the NRA connection might have worked, prosecutors proffered an answer on Monday: The Russian woman, Maria Butina, was the intermediary between Russian government officials and Americans, both in the NRA and elsewhere in politics, according to court documents.

-The government charges that she was acting as a foreign agent without registering.
+The government says she was acting as a foreign agent without registering.
 Her attorney called the charges overblown, as NPR's Carrie Johnson reported.

+A grand jury in Washington D.C. returned an indictment against Butina on Tuesday afternoon.

-Butina serves or served as the deputy to someone identified in court papers only as a "Russian official," who is probably Alexander Torshin, a now-sanctioned Kremlin official who also cultivated relationships with American political leaders and the NRA over several years.
+Butina allegedly serves or served as the deputy to someone identified in court papers only as a "Russian official," who is probably Alexander Torshin, a now-sanctioned Kremlin official who cultivated relationships with American political leaders and the NRA over several years.

-The two "took these steps in order to infiltrate these groups and advance the interests of the Russian Federation," as FBI special agent Kevin Helson said in an affidavit that accompanied the criminal complaint.
+The two "took these steps in order to infiltrate these groups and advance the interests of the Russian Federation," FBI Special Agent Kevin Helson said in an affidavit that accompanied the criminal complaint.

-That phrase, "infiltration," has been one the least-understood lanes of the active measures waged by the Russians since before 2016 — along with others that included social media agitation, clandestine outreach by intelligence operatives and cyberattacks.
+The word "infiltration" has been one the least-understood lanes of the "active measures" waged by the Russians since before 2016 — along with others that included social media agitation, clandestine outreach by intelligence operatives and cyberattacks.

-According to Simpson, Russia's active measures sought not only to target the NRA but "various conservative organizations, religious and otherwise."
+According to Simpson, Russia's active measures sought to target not only the NRA but also "various conservative organizations, religious and otherwise."

 The gun rights organization has acknowledged that it has a handful of overseas members but says that they gave only a negligible amount of money.
-More broadly, the NRA has said it hasn't done anything wrong but it has not addressed its relationships with Butina and Torshin in detail.
+More broadly, the NRA has said it hasn't done anything wrong, but it has not addressed its relationships with Butina and Torshin in detail.

-The gun rights group has so far not offered any comment about the Butina charges.
+The group has so far not offered any comment about the Butina charges.

 Torshin was placed under sanction by the Treasury Department earlier this year and is barred from returning to the United States.
 Butina was arrested on Sunday, the Justice Department said.